Home Spotlight How To Negotiate Your Salary After a Job Offer

 I am thrilled to confirm my acceptance of the terms we’ve discussed.
 To move forward, would it be possible to provide a formal offer letter or an updated contract?

-I am eager to delve into the details, and I cannot wait to become an official part of the [Company Name] team and contribute to its success.
+I am eager to talk more with you and discuss details and I cannot wait to become an official part of the [Company Name] team and contribute to its success.

 Thank you once again for your support and understanding throughout this process.